caiobran/mstables/README.md

 ### Instructions:
-Execute the following command from a terminal within the package folder to initialize the program.
-The .sqlite files will be created and stored under db/.
+Execute _ _ init _ _ .py to start parser.
+All .sqlite files created will be stored under db/.

-'python _ _ init _ _ .py'

 #### Data parsed: